 If Castle Combe’s crowds get a bit much, you don’t have to walk far to get out in the peaceful Cotswold countryside.
 Some of the nearby meadows are botanically rich limestone grassland, one of Britain’s rarest native habitats, laden with wildflowers and insects in spring and summer.

-There’s a 6.2-mile circular walk which starts at the car park in Upper Castle Combe and takes you south through Lower Castle Combe then follows the By Brook to the neighbouring village of Ford before looping back through woodland and around the Manor House Hotel golf course.
-There’s also a shorter 4.5-mile version which cuts back along The Street from Ford.
+There’s a 6.2-mile circular walk which starts at the car park in Upper Castle Combe and takes you south through Lower Castle Combe then follows the By Brook to the neighbouring village of Ford before looping back through woodland and around the Manor House hotel’s golf course.
+There’s also a shorter 4.5-mile version of the walk which cuts back along The Street from Ford.

 If you fancy a bigger challenge, Castle Combe is on the Macmillan and Palladian Way long-distance walking trails.
 The Macmillan Way covers 287 miles from Boston in Lincolnshire to Abbotsbury in Dorset.
 Or the Palladian Way runs for 117 miles from Bath to Buckingham.